• Share this on:

 Re-exporters or producers

-Be aware that European countries have different roles in the HDHT market.
+European countries have different roles in the HDHT market.
 Some are mainly importers and others are mainly manufacturers.
-Western European countries are mainly importers (and re-exporters).
-Most Western European importers do not just sell their products in their own country, but they distribute them across the continent.
+Western European countries are mainly importers.
+Most Western European importers are re-exporters.
+They do not just sell products in their own country, but also distribute them across the continent.

 Which countries are you competing with?

-Source: UN Comtrade
+Source: UN Comtrade & Eurostat Comext (2025)

 Poland strengthens its position as a lower-cost European supplier

-Polish soap exports to other European countries grew from €171 million in 2017 to €231 million in 2021, at an average annual rate of 7.8%.
-Nearly half of this is exported to Germany, where Poland is the leading soap supplier.
-Western European brands are increasingly outsourcing their production to Eastern European countries like Poland, especially at the lower end of the market.
+Polish soap exports to other European countries grew from €252 million in 2020 to €377 million in 2024, at an average annual rate (CAGR) of 11%.
+More than half of these products were exported to Germany, where Poland is the leading supplier.
+Western European brands are increasingly outsourcing their production to Eastern European countries like Poland, especially in the lower-end market.
+For you, the mid-high handmade segment offers much more opportunities.
+You can focus on specific ingredients/scents, social/environmental values, design and packaging, and customised service.

 Turkish supplies peaked sharply in 2020